humio/dcos2humio/README.md

 # Getting started

 First of all we recommend going through the [Task configuration](#taskconfiguration) section and at least add a `HUMIO_IGNORE` label to tasks that you do not want to end up in Humio.
+All other logs, in `stdout` and `stderr` are by default forwarded to Humio

 At this point two ways of deploying the framework is supported
  * Universe package
  * Marathon config

-By default, the agent will ship all task logs (`stdout` and `stderr` files) to Humio.
-If you have logs that you do not intent to send to Humio, please give the task a `HUMIO_IGNORE`: `true` label.

 ## Universe<a name="universe"></a>
 Configuration parameters for user of the dcos CLI tool